kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc_to_rest_advanced/_index.md

 ## Configure the gateway with a gRPC to JSON Transcoder

 Next we need to configure our `Gateway` to handle gRPC to JSON transcoding using our generated descriptors.
-Since yaml can't handle binary data, we need to encode our binary descriptors in base64 (standard encoding).
+Since yaml can't handle binary data, we need to encode the binary descriptor set for our gRPC service in base64 (standard encoding).
 From the root of the Gloo repo:

 ```shell script
 cat docs/examples/grpc-json-transcoding/bookstore/descriptors/proto.pb | base64